13 Best Photo Image Editors for Linux

-In this article, I have reviewed of some the best photo editing software available on different Linux distributions.
-These are not the only photo editors available but are among the best and commonly used by Linux users.
+In this article, I have reviewed some of the best photo editing software available on various Linux distributions.
+These are not the only photo editors available but are among the most popular and commonly used by Linux users.

 1. GIMP